 They contact the new President after his Inauguration and half-threaten him with their demands.
 Schtickengrovel is furious but his manipulative and ambitious advisors decide it’s not such a bad idea after all and persuade him to use it for his own aggrandizement.

-From there a combination of the sinister and farce follow as the administration lurches from one bad idea to another, starting with a contrived terrorist attack on Dizzyland, the invasion of the obscure country of Yakistan and the overthrow of Saddam Da Saim, the former business partner of the President’s father.
-Along the way he gives an inane speech mesmerizing the world after the attack, does a klutzy corporate rollout of his War on Terror, and stars in a fantasy song-and-dance number to Michael Jackson’s Beat It! on an aircraft carrier (the one sheet).
+From there a combination of the sinister and farce follows as the administration lurches from one bad idea to another, starting with a contrived terrorist attack on Dizzyland, the invasion of the obscure country of Yakistan, and the overthrow of Saddam Da Saim, the former business partner of the President’s father.
+Along the way he gives an inane speech mesmerizing the world after the attack, does a klutzy corporate rollout of his War on Terror, and stars in a fantasy song-and-dance number to Michael Jackson’s Beat It! on an aircraft carrier.

 Nothing however seems to deter him from his ambitions until two intel officers, his plausibly-deniable point men, discover that his religious right backers may be inadvertently helping him fulfill the prophecies about a coming Antichrist who becomes embroiled in the Middle East.
 Spooked by this thought, the President resists the pressure of his Vice-President to become Permanent Decider and determines to leave office after all, making possible an historical election as the movie closes.